 Unfortunately you will likely have to spend some time waiting in the Jury Assembly Room before being seated on a jury panel.
-Reading materials and television sets are available in the Assembly Room to help pass the time but you might want to bring your own books or magazines.
+Reading material is available to help pass the time but you may want to bring your own books or magazines.
 You may also bring paperwork or laptop computers for use in the Jury Assembly Room.
 While you are in court you will not be permitted to use either reading material or your computer.
 If you bring a cell phone, you must turn it off before entering a courtroom.

 LENGTH OF SERVICE

 If you are selected for jury service in Davidson County your obligation is for one week or the duration of the trial you are seated on.
+Trials start on Monday and sometimes on Tuesday.
 Most trials last less than a week.
 Occasionally trials will carry over into the next week and, rarely, a trial will last several weeks.
 When you are selected to go to court, opportunities are given to tell the judge that you have a conflict.
 If you get seated on a case, you will be released about 4:30pm or when your case is over.
 If you serve on jury duty for less than three hours, you are expected to return to work on that day.

 JUROR PAY AND EMPLOYER RESPONSIBILITY:

 T. C. A. § 22-4-106

 (a)(1) Upon receiving a summons to report for jury duty, any employee shall, on the next day the employee is engaged in the employee’s employment, exhibit the summons to the employee’s immediate superior, and the employer shall thereupon excuse the employee from employment for each day the employee’s service as a juror in any court of the United States or this state exceeds three (3) hours.